-There’s a lot of hype surrounding the concepts of augmented reality and virtual reality marketing, especially if South by Southwest is any indicator, where people loudly clamored for a view of the latest technologies.
+There’s a lot of hype surrounding the concepts of augmented reality and virtual reality marketing.
+Even as recently as South by Southwest, people were clamoring for a view of the latest virtual reality technology.

 However, hype doesn’t help you understand how it will help your business.
 That’s why the fine folks at eConsultancy put together a comparison of the two formats.
 The winner?
 Well, it depends.